WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.1

-This enables :setting:`LOGIN_REQUIRED_URLS` and configures REST framework to require login for all API endpoints.
+This enables :setting:`LOGIN_REQUIRED_URLS` and configures REST framework to require sign in for all API endpoints.

 .. note::

-    This is in implemented in the :ref:`sample-configuration`.
+    This is implemented in the :ref:`sample-configuration`.
 For Docker, use :envvar:`WEBLATE_REQUIRE_LOGIN`.

 .. setting:: SENTRY_DSN